Santorini

 Troglodyte suites carved into the caldera, where Cycladic white meets the discreet luxury of Small Luxury Hotels.

-Canaves Oia Suites occupies a string of troglodyte houses on the Oia cliff, at Santorini’s most photographed spot.
-We slept in suites carved into the volcanic rock, hand-limed walls, polished lava stone floors, minimalist driftwood furniture.
-Each suite has its private infinity pool, facing due west over the caldera and the black islets of Thirassia.
-The spa offers massages on a suspended terrace, treatments with Cretan olive oil, hammam hewn from the rock.
+Canaves Oia Suites occupies a row of troglodyte houses on the Oia cliff, at the most photographed spot on Santorini.
+We slept in suites carved into the volcanic rock, hand-limewashed walls, polished lava stone floors, minimalist driftwood furniture.
+Each suite has its private infinity pool, facing due west over the caldera and the black islets of Thirasia.
+The spa offers massages on a suspended terrace, Cretan olive oil treatments, hammam carved into the rock.
 Service remains discreet, never intrusive, with an efficient concierge for booking tables and caique excursions.
 From 1 328 € a night, rate justified by the view, absolute privacy and membership of the Small Luxury Hotels circle ✨

 What makes this hotel unique